 Greeley is a very small town located in the state of Pennsylvania.
 With a population of 1,585 people and just one neighborhood, Greeley is the 717th largest community in Pennsylvania.

-Because occupations involving physical labor dominate the local economy, Greeley is generally considered to be a blue-collar town.
-45.53% of the Greeley workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Greeley, you'll notice that it is more blue-collar than most other communities in America.
+45.53% of Greeley’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Greeley is a town of managers, farmers, fishers, or foresters, and sales and office workers.
 There are especially a lot of people living in Greeley who work in farm management occupations (18.37%), office and administrative support (14.38%), and management occupations (11.66%).

 Greeley’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.